cs4rl/guide/index.md

 1. Submit the paper in a template in the Google Drive (to be supplied).

+1. Use of academic titles? https://github.com/cs4rl/guide/issues/35
+    2. Use them if provided by author?
+    3. Book information: Copyright pages, authors, etc?

 1. The text should have a Title (between 1 and 10 words).

 1. The text should have a headline summary that briefly outlines the content of